 Comments from Member Countries

 Norway informed that 4 ringed seals, including 1 struck and lost, had been reported taken in the coastal hunt and 46 ringed seals in the Svalbard area in 2018.

+Greenland informed that the Association of Fishers and Hunters in Greenland (KNAPK) had informed that compared to 2018 more skins of smaller ringed seals (<70 cm) had been traded to the tannery Great Greenland A/S. Greenland also stated that they looked forward to results from the WG.

 Recommendations from the Scientific Committee